Norwood International High School: International Baccalaureate

 Since 1996, NMHS Middle Campus has offered a comprehensive program that meets requirements of both the South Australian Curriculum and Accountability (SACSA) framework and the International Baccalaureate Middle Years Program.
 It offers Years 3, 4 and 5 of the IBMYP and operates in a cluster of schools in which Years 1 and 2 are offered by three local Primary Schools.

 In order to meet MYP requirements, students must choose Language B, Technology and Arts courses in Year 10.
 All students study courses in English, Health and PE, Mathematics, Science and Society and Environment in each year.
 In Years 9 and 10, Maths courses are differentiated into Advanced and Standard.
 Language B (a study of a second language) is compulsory in Years 8, 9, and 10.

+In 2022, Norwood International High School introduced the International Baccalaureate Diploma Program for the first time, providing another senior school education program, alongside the South Australian Certificate of Education (SACE).

 Student Life

 School Houses

 In 2022, the school moved to four houses (from the previous 3 houses) as part of a review of the house and student leadership structures.
 As part of this redevelopment, students at Norwood International High School have more opportunities to be involved in school leadership.
 This will see a total of 8 Year 12 Prefects per house consisting of: